 Papillary tumors can also develop in other body parts, such as the thyroid or the breast.
 These tumors are

-A papillary tumor can be noninvasive or invasive.
+A cancerous papillary tumor can be noninvasive or invasive.
 Noninvasive cancers are only in the inner bladder layer.
 They haven’t reached the deeper layers of the bladder or spread to other organs.
-Invasive tumors have grown into the deeper layers of the bladder.
-They’re more likely to spread.

-Papillary tumors can also be low-grade or high-grade.
-Low-grade tumors look more like normal cells and tend to grow slowly.
-High-grade cancer cells look more abnormal and can grow quickly.
+Papillary tumors can also be low grade or high grade.
+Low grade tumors look more like typical cells and tend to grow slowly.
+High grade cancer cells look more abnormal and can grow quickly.

 Based on these categories, papillary tumors of the bladder are divided into four types:

 - Papilloma: This is a noncancerous tumor growing out of the bladder lining.

 - Papillary urothelial neoplasm of low malignant potential (PUNLMP): This is a precancerous growth.
 It’s not likely to grow and spread.

 - Low grade papillary urothelial carcinoma: These tumors tend to grow slowly, but they can come back after treatment.